Lexicon-Team-4/Circus-restaurant/README.md

 - [x] add background image to the booking page, by default, it is equal to the menu.html,
 - [ ] perhaps center the booking form,
 - [ ] fix issues about width of the image within the form.

+## **cart.html**:

+- [ ] create this html file,
+- [ ] write javascript that will put selected menu items to the cart html.
+- [ ] write javascript that will either add or remove completely selected objects and update the cart.html.